mike-weiner/pinet/README.md

 ### Installing Telegraf

-At the time of writing, the current version of Telegraf is `1.26.0`.
-That is the version of Prometheus that I will be installing.
-All of the `v1.26.0` downloads can be found at: [https://github.com/influxdata/telegraf/releases/tag/v1.26.0](https://github.com/influxdata/telegraf/releases/tag/v1.26.0).
+At the time of writing, the current version of Telegraf is `1.33.0`.
+That is the version of Telegraf that I will be installing.
+All of the `v1.33.0` downloads can be found at: [https://github.com/influxdata/telegraf/releases/tag/v1.33.0](https://github.com/influxdata/telegraf/releases/tag/v1.33.0).

 If you are looking for a different release, all releases can be found at [https://github.com/influxdata/telegraf/releases](https://github.com/influxdata/telegraf/releases) or at [https://portal.influxdata.com/downloads/](https://portal.influxdata.com/downloads/).